-Failure to replace a damaged frame could cause damage to the suspension and possible loss of vehicle control which, if not avoided, could result in death or serious injury.
+Failure to repair a damaged frame could cause damage to the suspension and possible loss of vehicle control which. if not avoided, could result in death or serious injury.

-- 9. Place the new frame bracket(s) on the frame rail per the locations marked in Step 7.
+Place the new frame bracket(s) on the frame rail per the locations marked in Step 7.
 Refer to the model's specific installation drawing for the proper weld patterns and locations.
-Weld bracket in place according to the specifications listed in Section 4. - NOTE: To obtain a copy of your specific suspension's installation drawing, contact the SAF-HOLLAND® Customer Service at 888-396-6501. - If replacing the roadside SwingAlignTM frame bracket, refer to Section 15 for SwingAlignTM fasteners installation procedures. - Rotate the equalizing beams upward into the frame brackets and install the new pivot fasteners (Figure 29).
-Position the axle at ride height and torque pivot connection per the specifications listed in Section 16. - 12.
-Re-install the tires, remove the jack stands supporting the axle and equalizing beam assembly, and lower the axle. - 13.
+Weld bracket in place according to the specifications listed in Section 3.

+NOTE: To obtain a copy of a specific suspension's installation drawing, contact the SAF-HOLLAND Customer Service at 888-396-6501.

+- 10. If replacing the roadside SwingAlign frame bracket, refer to Section 18 for the SwingAlign fasteners installation procedures. - If servicing the frame bracket with Auto-Posilift pivot mount bracket, proceed to Section 14, Step 7. - 11.
+Rotate equalizing beams upward into the frame brackets and install new pivot fasteners (Figure 29).
+Position the axle at ride height and torque pivot connection per the specifications listed in Section 18. - 12.
+Re-install tires, remove jack stands supporting the axle and equalizing beam assembly, and lower the axle. - 13.
 Chock the wheels. - 14.
-Raise the trailer approximately 2" (51 mm) above ride height and remove the jack stands. - 15.
+Raise the trailer approximately 2" (51 mm) above ride height and remove jack stands. - 15.
 Slowly lower the trailer so that the trailer suspension is fully collapsed. - 16.
 Apply air to the trailer and allow the suspension to return to ride height. - 17.
 With the suspension at rest, measure the ride height.
 Ride height MUST be within 1/4" (6 mm) of the suspension's specified ride height.
-Refer to Section 7 if ride height needs to be adjusted. - Verify that all air connection fittings are tight.
+Refer to Section 6 if ride height needs to be adjusted.

+18. Verify all air connection fittings are tight.
 Check all fittings for air leaks by applying a soapy water solution and checking for bubbles at all air connections and fittings.